Survey: Today’s teaching force is less experienced, more open to change

 The Teach Plus Network is a rapidly growing national movement of teachers who believe a critical voice has been missing from education policy decision-making: the voice of teachers for kids.
 With an expanding series of interactive in-person and virtual forums, we provide opportunities for teachers to:

 Connect with highly motivated peers and national and local policy leaders;

 Learn about innovative policies to empower and retain effective teachers;

 Be a voice for change within the teaching profession.

-The T+ Network enables a community of solutions-oriented teachers to generate and exchange ideas for improving the teaching profession with education policy leaders and one another in person and online.
-In the T+ Network Forum, teachers can provide feedback on questions posed by policymakers who are grappling with important and timely questions.
+The Teach Plus Network enables a community of solutions-oriented teachers to generate and exchange ideas for improving the teaching profession with education policy leaders and one another in person and online.

 “In my second year [of teaching], I already feel like what I have to say doesn’t matter.
 I like going to Network events to feel like I’m having a voice in something that matters to me.”

 “What I love about the Network events is the ability to hear teachers give their opinions and know that people of influence are listening.”